Cohere builds powerful models and AI solutions enabling enterprises to automate processes, empower employees, and turn fragmented data into actionable

 Yes, Cohere offers a free tier.
 Pricing found: $4.00, $2,500, $5.00, $3,250, $5.00

-Key features include: Supports 23 languages for global communication and discovery, Seamlessly integrates into existing systems without disruption, Powers AI applications that reason, act, and generate insights anchored in your data, Quickly converts audio data into highly accurate text outputs, Supports 14 languages and is robust to real-world conversational environments, Integrates with generative and retrieval systems for end-to-end speech-driven workflows, Safe.
+Key features include: Powerful agentic performance with minimal compute overhead, Unified reasoning, tool orchestration, and multimodal intelligence in a single model, Supports 49 languages for global communication and discovery, Quickly converts audio data into highly accurate text outputs, Supports 14 languages and is robust to real-world conversational environments, Integrates with generative and retrieval systems for end-to-end speech-driven workflows, Safe.
 Flexible.
-Built for business., The turnkey AI platform that helps your work flow.
+Independent., Your sovereign AI workplace.

 Mike Volpi